kocevanatalia/demo-repo/README.md

 # A ToDo Project

-This project is about a To-Do app in JavaFX
+This project is about a To-Do app in JavaFX using MaterialFX .

 ## Sub Headline